lars76/forced-alignment-chinese/README.md

 # Forced Alignment for Chinese Speech

-This repository shows how the Chinese speech datasets can be aligned using *Montreal Forced Aligner* 3.1.
+This repository shows how the Chinese speech datasets can be aligned using *Montreal Forced Aligner*.
 Annotations and models are provided for several popular datasets (AISHELL-3, biaobei).

 ![Alt text](praat.jpg?raw=true)